donquixote/psrx/variations/paul-reduced/README.md

 This document is not intended to be used as-is as a standard.
 Especially,
 - A lot of things that are mentioned inline, should rather move to a FAQ, or not be mentioned at all.
   They are mentioned inline to allow for an easier discussion, and because it is easier to remove redundant things than to explain missing things.
-  Some of these points address issues that were previously discussed on the mailinglist, and are therefore
+  Some of these points address issues that were previously discussed on the mailinglist, and are therefore mentioned explicitly.
 - The language might not be very spec-like.
   However, it attempts to be somewhat equivalent to what the spec should say.